XTLS/Xray-docs-next/docs/en/config/transports/sockopt.md

 > `system`: ""

 Optional.
 Restricts the option to a specific operating system.
 If the current system does not match, the option is skipped.
 Supported values are `linux`, `windows`, and `darwin`, all in lowercase.
 If left empty, the option is applied directly.

+> `network`: ""

+Optional.
+Restricts the option to a specific network type.
+Supported values are `tcp`, `tcp4`, `tcp6`, `udp`, `udp4`, and `udp6`.
+A value without a numeric suffix means the sockopt is applied to both stacks.
+Note that an IPv4 target does **not** guarantee that the network passed in by the standard library is `tcp4`/`udp4` — for example, the system may use an IPv6 socket to connect to an IPv4 address.
+Verify the standard library behavior before using this.

 > `type`: ""